 How does Netwealth work?

 Netwealth is primarily a wealth management service offering online planning tools designed to help customers create the right portfolios that will achieve their financial goals.
 Portfolios are created using passive funds and exchange-traded funds (ETF) which provide exposure to markets whilst reducing the impact of costs on investment returns.
-In addition, to the standard online service, it provides access to professional advisers with the aim of providing the comprehensive service often required by investors who are looking for guidance in maximising their investment returns.
+In addition to the standard online service, it provides access to professional advisers with the aim of providing a comprehensive service often required by investors who are looking for guidance in maximising their investment returns.

 When you first open an account with Netwealth the only information that they request is your name, email address and a password.
 Once you accept the terms and conditions you can access the "design an investment" section (image below).

 At this point you are given the choice of 5 investment goals to choose from:

 - Retirement - invest to provide income and drawdown in retirement

 - Regular withdrawals - invest to provide regular income withdrawals

 - Significant Purchase - invest towards a target amount for significant outgoings and purchases

 - Rainy Day - build a fund that will cover the cost of unforeseen events